-With respect to insurance indemnity payments the general rule is any payment made on your behalf to release you from a lawsuit is reportable.
-In the past physicians would be released and the hospital or corporations would assume liability to avoid reporting.
+With respect to insurance indemnity payments, the general rule is you may report any payment made on your behalf to release you from a lawsuit.
+In the past, physicians would be released and the hospital or corporations would assume liability to avoid reporting.
 This practice is no longer allowed.
 The payor must report the payment to the NPDB regardless of the amount.

 As for discipline, when a health care practitioner faces disciplinary action by their state licensing board, summary/emergency suspension of their license, or action taken by a credentialing body, a report must be sent to the NPDB within 15 days.